What we do

 - carries out publicly funded research projects in the areas of the green economy, green innovation, and sustainable entrepreneurship

-- prepares market research, technology and other studies for government and civil-society clients, such as in the fields of smart energy, green IT, and climate change
+- prepares market research, technology and other studies for government and civil-society clients, such as in the fields of smart energy applications, green IT, and climate change

 - develops innovative systems for analysis, assessment, and monitoring, such as the Green Economy Start-up Monitor

-- initiates collaborative projects with innovative businesses, universities, and trade associations, such as the StartUp4Climate project, the first-ever national start-up initiative for the green economy
+- initiates collaborative projects with innovative businesses, universities, and trade associations

 - provides consultancy services to decision-makers in the political and business communities and in civil society